Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

 The work of~\cite{2021-TSN-18} discusses how to characterize the traffic — frame size, period, deadline constrains, priority, proportion of streams and how to analyze efficiency — overload analysis, scheduling analysis, and spacial complexity/memory usage.
 This can be a basis for a \ac{tsn} configurator to decide the mapping between the streams within the vehicular network and the necessary \ac{tsn} shapers configurations.

 Not only \ac{tsn} has to be properly configured, but interoperability with other protocols must be assured.
 Ethernet with \ac{tsn} must coexist and be interoperable between with other wired and wireless access technologies, including legacy automotive standards such as \ac{can}.
-The synchronization strategies between the vehicular Ethernet backbone and \ac{can} sync is current investigation by~\cite{2023-TSN-19,Zuo2021}, with three strategies to consider: \begin{itemize} \item Periodic snapshot: periodically all original frames are mapped unto 1 or more frames of the destination bus.
+Synchronization strategies between the vehicular Ethernet backbone and \ac{can} are currently being investigated by~\cite{2023-TSN-19,Zuo2021}, with three approaches under consideration as depicted in~\cref{fig:soa-renault-tsn-can-sync}: \begin{itemize} \item Periodic snapshot: periodically all original frames are mapped unto 1 or more frames of the destination bus.
 Within this solution, the main challenge is the computation of the period of snapshot, specially in asynchronous traffic. \item 1:1 Packing: in this solution, 1 frame from the original bus is mapped onto 1+ frame of the destination bus.
-This may mean unused space in a frame, particularly in the direction \ac{can} to Ethernet, since the maximum size of a \ac{can} frame is \qty{108}{\bit}\footnote{Considering standard \ac{can} as described in \myurl{https://www.ti.com/lit/an/sloa101b/sloa101b.pdfl}.} vs \qty{1500}{\byte} for the Ethernet \ac{mtu}. \item All packing: in this solution, all \ac{can} frames up to a point (functionally defined) are grouped into 1 Ethernet frame.
+This may mean unused space in a frame, particularly in the direction \ac{can} to Ethernet, since the maximum size of a \ac{can} frame is \qty{108}{\bit}\footnote{Considering standard \ac{can} as described in \myhref{https://www.ti.com/lit/an/sloa101b/sloa101b.pdfl}{ti.com}.} vs \qty{1500}{\byte} for the Ethernet \ac{mtu}. \item All packing: in this solution, all \ac{can} frames up to a point (functionally defined) are grouped into 1 Ethernet frame.
 This solution optimizes the usage of \ac{mtu} of Ethernet vs the 1:1 packing solution. \end{itemize}

+The integration of deterministic communications in vehicles is not exclusive to \ac{tsn} standards. \ac{detnet} standards can be used in conjunction with \ac{tsn} standards to provide both upper and lower latency boundaries (while \ac{tsn} can only ensure an upper bound), better scalability and interoperability with existing \ac{ip} infrastructure (since it acts on \ac{osi} layer 3)~\cite{10002776}.
+Both sets of standards can act simultaneously, with~\cite{10002776} proposing that each \ac{tsn} domain would be mapped into a subnet (or a tunnel) of a \ac{detnet} network, as depicted in \cref{fig:soa_5g_tsn_detnet}.

+Integration with cloud infrastructure is also possible.
+For example, within~\cite{2022-Virtualization-47} is proposed a full-fledged dynamic interference-aware cloud scheduling architecture for latency-sensitive workloads.